X-RateLimit-Limit: 20 X-RateLimit-Remaining: 14 X-RateLimit-Reset: 19100

 Reviewing SLA Tiers Concepts

-A Service Level Access (SLA) tier is a category of user access that you define for an API.
-The tier definition combined with an SLA-based policy determines whether access to the API at a certain level requires your approval.
-The tier definition also can limit the number of requests an application can make to the API.
+A Service Level Access (SLA) tier is a category of user access that you define for an instance.
+The tier definition combined with an SLA-based policy determines whether access at a certain level requires your approval.
+The tier definition also can limit the number of requests an application can make to the instance.
 To enforce SLA tiers, you need to apply a rate-limiting or throttling policy that is SLA-based.

-To define SLA tiers for an API version or to manage applications that request access to specific tiers, you need to set the API URL.
+To define SLA tiers for a version of an instance (for example, an API) or to manage applications that request access to specific tiers, you need to set the instance URL.

-You can monitor SLA performance to ensure that your APIs are performing in line with the SLA tier approved for an API.
+You can monitor SLA performance to ensure that your instances are performing in line with the SLA tier approved for them.

 Defining a Tier